 The Chair of the Hyannis Main Street Waterfront Historic District Commission or a designee, who is appointed by the Chair, and voted on by the Commission, shall review all ordinary maintenance, repair, repainting, or replacement of any exterior building or site feature within the Hyannis Main Street Waterfront Historic District which does not involve a substantial change in design, material, color, or the outward appearance for compliance with this document.
-Replacement shall be in-kind in size, color, and material.
+Replacement shall be in-kind, in size, color, and material.
+All administrative review approvals shall be provided to the Commission at the next public meeting.
+No additional approval shall be necessary.